YagamiShadow/fake-identity-generator/README.md

 **Far from finished - expect bugs**
 ## Getting Started

-Clone the repo, cd into the folder and './ident_gen.sh'.
-Next type the number of identites you wish to generate and voila!
+Run the script with number of identites you wish to generate: e.g. $ ./ident_gen.sh 15

 ### Prerequisites